Chart Color Schemes

 Population growth drivers in New Gisborne are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of New Gisborne is around 2,852.
-This reflects a growth of 343 people since the 2021 Census, which reported a population of 2,509.
-The change is inferred from AreaSearch's estimate of the resident population at 2,830 as of June 2024 and an additional 187 validated new addresses since the Census date.
-This results in a density ratio of 108 persons per square kilometer.
-New Gisborne's growth rate of 13.7% since the 2021 census exceeded both the SA3 area average (8.2%) and the national average, marking it as a growth leader in the region.
-Interstate migration contributed approximately 53.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, New Gisborne's estimated population was around 2,852 as of Feb 2026.
+This reflected a growth of 343 people (13.7%) since the 2021 Census, which reported a population of 2,509.
+The change was inferred from AreaSearch's estimate of 2,830 residents following examination of ABS's latest ERP data release in June 2024 and an additional 187 validated new addresses since the Census date.
+This level of population equated to a density ratio of 108 persons per square kilometer.
+New Gisborne's growth exceeded the SA3 area (8.2%) and the national average, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 53.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population